Glossary term

 What the Wash-Sale Rule Changes

-Tax-Loss Harvesting Versus Capital Gains Distributions
+Tax-Loss Harvesting Versus Tax-Gain Harvesting

 Why Tax-Loss Harvesting Is Not Free Alpha

 Tax-loss harvesting can improve tax efficiency, but it does not turn an economic loss into a pure gain.
 The portfolio still experienced a loss in market value.
-The tax benefit may soften the impact or improve after-tax positioning, but it is not the same thing as creating new investment return out of nothing.
+The tax benefit may soften the impact or improve after-tax positioning, but it is not the same thing as creating new return out of nothing.

 The Bottom Line